“Cozy, with a fireplace”

 *CORPORATE RATE: single midweek: $89 (double $99) / single weekend: $99 (double ($109).

 Breakfast not included.
-Please indicate “INN RATE” in the special requests form while making your reservation for these rates.
+Please indicate “INN RATE” in the special accommodations box if making your reservation online for these rates.
 There may be times this rate is not available due to premium lodging weekends and seasonal demand.
 In this case, we will automatically book you in at our normal rates.
 You will have 3 days to withdraw your reservation request at no charge.

 Please note: Some of our dates are considered “Premium Weekends” and have special rates and stay requirements.
 See the Premium Weekend Guidelines for details.